mmitch/vater/README.md

 At startup, `vater` looks for these environment variables:

 * `VATER_FONT` controls the font to use.
-It is passed to Fontconfig, so a valid value should look something like `Noto Mono 11`.
+It is passed to Fontconfig, so a valid value should look something like `Noto Mono 11` (which currently is the default font).

 * `VATER_SELECT_TO_CLIPBOARD` controls selection mode.
 By default, selected text is only copied to the X11 primary selection.
 If